timothyokooboh/frontend_rest_api_consumption_architecture_vue/README.md

 ## Key highlights
 1. Typed API endpoints.
-2. Endpoints documented as constants and then leverage the ` APIEndpoint` type <br>
+2. Endpoints documented as constants that leverage the `APIEndpoint` type <br>
-which is a union type <br>
+which is a union type described below <br>
 ```
   type APIEndpoint =
   | GETAPIEndpoint